sugarkube/sugarkube/docs/pseudo-install-kapps.md

 ## Applying changes
 ### Install kapps
-For each kapp to install from the plan (and for the `helm` installer) do the following.
-Run each kapp in parallel, except ones with a value of `parallel: false` in the manifest:
+Process each manifest sequentially, processing all kapps in it in parallel.
+For `helm` charts, do the following:
 * Find the dir in the cache containing `Chart.yaml`
 * Expect the Makefile to be in the same dir
 * Search for `values.yaml`, and `values-<profile/cluster>.yaml` (but